ComposableFi/composable/code/xcvm/semantic.md

 /// Pop - pops value from program stack into binding placeholder type BindingValue = Self | Tip | Result | AssetAmount | GlobalId | Pop

+/// Aborts transaction on execution chain if BindingValue contains Error.
+/// In comparison with ResultRegister just set to error and stop executing (with funds retained on CVM Executor),
+/// this instruction rollbacks changed made by this transaction (including results and funds) up to sender network if possible. interface Abort {
+    abort_of_error: BindingValue
+}

 /// transfer from Executor account to interface Transfer {